-Since the rail network is also used by freight trains, the corresponding figures are also needed in order to evaluate the level of saturation and, consequently, the possibility to introduce new services (either passengers or rail ones).
+In fact, it is to recall and highlight that since the rail network is also used by freight trains, the corresponding figures are also needed in order to evaluate the level of saturation and, consequently, the possibility to introduce new services (either passengers or rail ones).

-In order to provide an indication on the actual passenger flows, counting the number of passengers of trains services and/or boarding/alighting at stations are usually performed.
+Moreover, it is to recall that in order to provide an indication on the actual passenger flows, counting the number of passengers of trains services and/or boarding/alighting at stations are usually performed.
 This information can complement the previous information on the supplied number of trains by providing figures on mobility demand that is actually making use of those services.